POLLUTANTS AND THEIR EFFECTS ON THE ENVIRONMENT

 Ans: Only 5% of the total area of Pakistan is covered by forests.

-32. How many ratios of carbon dioxide have increased in the air?
+32. How much ratio of carbon dioxide has increased in the air?
 What is its cause?

 Ans: The ratio of carbon dioxide has increased from 0.03% to 0.04% in about 100 years.